 His murder sends the recurring message of the military to the public that they have the power to kill anyone.
-More than 130 media workers have been arrested, 70 are still currently detained according to Reporters Without Borders, and the junta’s legal harassment and clampdown against reporters is going on unabated.
+Since the February 1st, 2021 coup, 158 media workers have been arrested, for some tortured, and 89 are still currently detained according to Assistance Association for Political Prisoners (AAPP), and the junta’s legal harassment and clampdown against reporters is going on unabated.

-On July 29th, 2022, journalist Maung Myo, also known as “Myo Myint Oo,” was the latest to be put on trial and was sentenced to six years in prison for allegedly violating Section 52(a) of the Counter-Terrorism Law based on possessing pictures and interviews of “resistance forces”.
+On July 29th, 2022, journalist Maung Myo, also known as “Myo Myint Oo,” was put on trial and sentenced to six years in prison for allegedly violating Section 52(a) of the Counter-Terrorism Law based on possessing pictures and interviews of “resistance forces”.
 Maung Myo’s conviction follows the recent prosecutions of Aung San Lin and Nyein Nyein Aye, who were sentenced to six years with hard labor for “incitement” and / or “terrorism”.